openplanttools/imodeljs-apps/README.md

 ## Current TODO
 1. Manually view all projects ***Done*** - Nick
-2. Display only relevant documents in tree. - Zach, Nick *in progress*
+2. Display only relevant documents in tree. - Zach *in progress*
 3. Automatically update on changes. **Done** - Nick
 4. Be able to change the view definition in the viewer. *Unsure if we want to do this*
 5. Be able to edit properties in the viewer, *unsure if this one needs to be done.*